Let's talk about now.

 Instead, a their mind is a maelstrom of thoughts, fantasies, and fears, which typically aren't directly related to their immediate circumstances.

 People get stuck in the past; they worry about the future.

 As a result, they are filled with objections.

 After all, if we only ever thought of right now, with no regard for the past or future, we’d never learn from our mistakes or anticipate potential outcomes.

 Unfortunately, many objections aren’t healthy, as they're coming from unfounded doubts, fears, misunderstandings, and stress.

-You’re going to need to handle your prospect’s objections…with skill and grace.
+You're going to need to handle your prospect's objections

 Because overcoming objections is how you make sure the people who need your product get it (and reap its benefits to change their lives for the better).